axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

       .. tip::
          The business details page also supports external links in case the business details site is outside of |ivy|.
          You can replace the path with any URL.
-The Portal will take care of the rest.
+Portal will take care of the rest.
 E.g., ``BusinessDetailsAPI.create("https://google.com")``

 Customization
 -------------